apache/trafficcontrol/docs/source/admin/traffic_stats.rst

 	     - *toUrl:*  The URL of the Traffic Ops server used by Traffic Stats
 	     - *influxUser:*  The user to use when connecting to InfluxDB (if configured on InfluxDB, else leave default)
 	     - *influxPassword:*  That password to use when connecting to InfluxDB (if configured, else leave blank)
-	     - *polling interval:*  The interval at which Traffic Monitor is polled and stats are stored in InfluxDB
+	     - *pollingInterval:*  The interval at which Traffic Monitor is polled and stats are stored in InfluxDB
 	     - *statusToMon:*  The status of Traffic Monitor to poll (poll ONLINE or OFFLINE traffic monitors)
 	     - *seelogConfig:*  The absolute path of the seelong config file
 	     - *dailySummaryPollingInterval:* The interval, in seconds, at which Traffic Stats checks to see if daily stats need to be computed and stored.
 	     - *cacheRetentionPolicy:* The default retention policy for cache stats
 	     - *dsRetentionPolicy:* The default retention policy for deliveryservice stats
 	     - *dailySummaryRetentionPolicy:* The retention policy to be used for the daily stats
+	     - *influxUrls:* An array of influxdb hosts for Traffic Stats to write stats to.

 **Configuring InfluxDB:**

-	It is HIGHLY recommended that InfluxDB be configured for clustering.
-Documentation on clustering configuration can be found on the clustering page of the `InfluxDB Website <https://docs.influxdata.com/influxdb/latest/clustering/>`_.
+	As mentioned above, it is recommended that InfluxDb be running in some sort of high availability configuration.
+There are several ways to achieve high availabilty so it is best to consult the high availability options on the `InfuxDB website <https://www.influxdata.com/high-availability/>`_.

-	Once InfluxDB is installed and clustering is configured, Databases and Retention Policies need to be created.
+	Once InfluxDB is installed and configured, databases and retention policies need to be created.
 Traffic Stats writes to three different databases: cache_stats, deliveryservice_stats, and daily_stats.
 More information about the databases and what data is stored in each can be found on the `overview <../overview/traffic_stats.html>`_ page.

-	To easily create databases, retention policies, and continuous queries, run create_ts_databases.go from the influxdb_tools directory.
+	To easily create databases, retention policies, and continuous queries, run create_ts_databases from the /opt/traffic_stats/influxdb_tools directory on your Traffic Stats server.
 See the `InfluxDb Tools <traffic_stats.html#influxdb-tools>`_ section below for more information.

 **Configuring Grafana:**

 		In Traffic Ops the Health -> Graph View tab can be configured to display grafana graphs using influxDb data.
-In order for this to work correctly, you will need two things 1) a parameter added to traffic ops with the graph URL (we will discuss later) and 2) the graphs created in grafana.
+In order for this to work correctly, you will need two things 1) a parameter added to traffic ops with the graph URL (more information below) and 2) the graphs created in grafana.
 See below for how to create some simple graphs in grafana.
-These instructions assume that InfluxDB has been installed and conifugred and that data has been written to it.
+These instructions assume that InfluxDB has been configured and that data has been written to it.
 If this is not true, you will not see any graphs.

 		- Login to grafana as an admin user http://grafana_url:3000/login
 		- Choose Data Sources and then Add New